Ninad007/portfolio/README.md

 ### Work experience ###
 **Data science intern @ iNeuron**

-- Implementing Regression models to analyse the data.
+- Implementing Linerar Regression model to analyse the data.

-- Artificial neural network used while performing linear regression.
+- Artificial neural network used for development of the model.

-**Data Science & Business Analytics intern @ Sparks Foundation**

-- Creating power BI dashboards.

-- Using Power BI tools to analyze and visualize data.

-- Creating model using supervised and unsupervised learning techniques to analyse the data.

-- Improving the accuracy by applying algorithms.

 **Associate Consultant @ Amnex Infotechnologies Pvt Ltd**